axe-api/docs/docs/03-models/README.md

 module.exports = Users
 ```

-This form validation method will be triggerred before **create** and **update** actions.
-On the other hand, in **update action**, if the user doesn't send all of fields but sends only a required field, it passes.
+This form validation method will be triggered before **create** and **update** actions.
+On the other hand, in **update action**, if the user doesn't send all of the fields but sends only a required field, it passes.
 Because the key point is **validating** whole row in actions.

 ## Allowed Methods

-Sometimes, you will need to deny some HTTP request for some models.
-In order to define it, you can add following method to your model.
+Sometimes, you will need to deny some HTTP requests for some models.
+To define it, you can add the following method to your model.

 ```js
 const XModel = use('AdonisX/Models/XModel')